tacticstactics/Polarimeter_py/README.md

 The time domain sinal consists of two frequency: f1 and f2.

-Magnitude of two f1 and f2 determines ellipcity.
+Magnitude of f1 and f2 determines ellipcity.

-Phase of f2 time domain signal determines azimath of polarization state.
+Phase of time domain signal determines azimath of polarization state.